 The tundra is such a hostile and open ecosystem that you might not expect any birds to make their home here for long.
-Many migratory birds that we know will breed in the Arctic in the summer and then winter much further south, where they have better access to food.
-But, there are a few species that have found a way to stay here all year.
+Many migratory birds that we know will breed in the Arctic in the summer and winter much further south, where they have better access to food.
+But, a few species have found a way to stay here all year.

 Some bird species will live in the tundra year-round, while others will migrate south once the cold sets in.
 The hoary redpoll, rock ptarmigan, snowy owl, and ravens will stay in the Arctic, while the snow geese and Arctic skua will migrate south.

 Here are some of my favorite birds that you can find in the tundra.